 Dr. Kevin Shorner-Johnson is Associate Professor of music education and the Dean of the School of Arts and Humanities at Elizabethtown College.
 His scholarship focuses on the intersection of peacebuilding and music education.
 As a teacher, he has applied his interests in ethics, spirituality, and peacebuilding to approach music coursework in ways that are rooted within an Anabaptist heritage of peacebuilding, intentional community, and ethical discernment.
 His work has been published in the Philosophy of Music Education Review, Music Educators Journal, International Journal of Music Education, and Advances in Music Education Research.
-Dr. Shorner-Johnson's most recent scholarship will be highlighted in the international book, Humane Education for the Common Good, that approaches and critiques the United Nation’s temporal constructions in education policy.
+Dr. Shorner-Johnson's most recent scholarship in the international book, Humane Education for the Common Good, approaches and critiques the United Nation’s temporal constructions in education policy.
 In 2018, Dr. Shorner-Johnson was named a "Peacemaker in our Midst" by the World Affairs Council of Harrisburg.
 His on-the-ground peacebuilding work focuses on building capacity and community within Central Pennsylvania Latina/o communities and using the arts to affirm and embrace the fullness of Puerto Rican identity.

 Shorner-Johnson, K. (Fall, 2018).
 Intimate Caring: Ruth as a Story of Peacebuilding.
 Presented at the Elizabethtown United Church of Christ: Elizabethtown, PA. doi: 10.13140/RG.2.2.13060.99206